About Thomas Edison State University

 The Alumni Association also encourages its members to take part in as many activities as possible, including the Alumni Ambassador Program, advocacy and networking opportunities.
 Invention magazine, published quarterly, is designed to provide profiles of alumni in their daily pursuits of life and living.

-The Alumni section of the University website provides current news, College store, online giving information and the opportunity to network with students and alumni.
+The Alumni section of the University website provides current news, University Store, online giving information and the opportunity to network with students and alumni.
 Current news items for publications or updated information for alumni contact information can be submitted to:

 Office of Alumni Affairs